ricardoi/cheatsheets/+HDD-UbuntuLinux.md

 # Adding a hard drive to Ubuntu22/Linux

 ## First
-Connect your _new_ hard drive to the mother board using the data a SATA III Data signal cable (small one) and the power connector (large one).
+Connect your _new_ hard drive to the mother board using the data a SATA III Data signal cable (small one) and the power cable (large one).
 <img src="https://github.com/ricardoi/cheatsheets/blob/master/figures/SATAcabling.jpg"  width="600" height="400">
 ## Second
-Find out the name of your new hdd
+Find out the name of your new hard drive
 ```bash
 $ ls /dev/sd*
 ```